-Send reimbursement for qualifying meals the first Monday of the month.
+Send reimbursement for qualifying meals the week of the first Monday of the month.
 Electronic transfer of funds.

 Provide menu ideas and recipes featured in our monthly newsletter and website at www.horizonsunlimited.org.

 Give you educational ideas designed especially for preschool children.